-At the end of every session, student clinicians use disinfecting spray and wipes to disinfect the tables, chairs, door handle, and light switch in their assigned therapy room.
+At the end of every session, student clinicians use disinfecting spray disinfect the tables, chairs, door handle, and light switch in their assigned therapy room.
 Also, any intervention materials that may have become contaminated during the session are disinfected.
-Smaller soiled items are placed in the appropriate blue bin near the clinic office for disinfection.
+Smaller soiled items are placed in the appropriate blue bin in the observation room for disinfection.
 Larger items such as kitchen sets, are wiped down with disinfectant wipes/spray.